Whatever you may be going through, I’ve been there too. Living with a colostomy is hard, but then, it's only hard in the beginning.

-When you are in bed with your partner, the last thing you wish to happen is a burst or leaking bag whilst asleep.
+When you are in bed with your partner, the last thing you wish to happen is a burst or leaking bag whilst being fast asleep.

-My first outing was (funny enough) a dinner at a restaurant, just a couple of weeks out of the hospital.
-The food looked really good, but I barely ate for fear of the farty gas noises that always came on unexpectedly.
+My first outing was funny enough dinner at a restaurant and this was just a couple of weeks out of the hospital.
+The food looked really good, but I barely ate for the fear of those ‘farty gas’ sounds that always came on unexpectedly.

-Another fear I had on that day was the fear of my colostomy bag filling up rapidly (this always happened after a meal) or some leakage.
-It wasn’t an easy outing at the time though I was all smiles and cheery and 99% of the invited guests never knew a thing about my condition.
+I feared my colostomy bag may fill up rapidly (this always happens after a meal), and I may have some leakage.
+It wasn’t an easy outing at the time and although I was all smiles and cheery, 99% of the invited guests never knew a thing about my condition.

 My next outing was a party, and I mean a disco party where we practically danced all night long.
-I was a bit apprehensive about attending, but I'm quite brave and strong enough to face major challenges.
-I decided to face this one too.
+I was a bit apprehensive about attending, but I'm quite brave and strong enough to face major challenges, so, I decided to face this one too.

 One thing was for sure though; I was getting more adept at this and spent less time than I would have if I had to use a toilet the normal way.

-Back to My Regular Lifestyle, Even with a Colostomy
+Back to My Regular Lifestyle, Even With My Colostomy

 In the space of twelve months, I only experienced blowouts about three times.

-Ballooning was a much more common occurrence and usually happens whenever I consumed fizzy or alcoholic drinks like sodas, sparkling wines, or champagne.
+Ballooning was still a common occurrence and usually happened whenever I consume fizzy or alcoholic drinks like sodas, sparkling wines, or champagne.
 When this gas build-up occurs, I just sneak into the toilet and let out the gas through the end drain of the drainable colostomy bag and I’m all done in two minutes!

-Living with a colostomy wasn't so bad after all.
+Living and coming to terms with having a colostomy wasn't so bad after all.
 After the initial three months, I was beginning to enjoy my colostomy bag.
-I used the modern colostomy bags in skin colour and they looked so neat.
+I used modern colostomy bags in skin colour, and they looked so cute and neat.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.